 10. West Chester Railroad Co

-Take a ride back 150 years on the 90-minute journey from West Chester and Glen Mills on any one of their scenic tours.
+One of the best things to do in Pennsylvania is to take a ride back 150 years on the 90-minute journey from West Chester and Glen Mills.
 During the warmer weather, hop aboard to enjoy the Summer Picnic Special where you will cruise past the rolling hills, lush pastures of Chester County, thick green forests, and cross the Delaware River all the while passing by historic villages.
 During the fall months, enjoy the brilliant colors of the trees changing for the season along the same route.
 Notable historical landmarks along the route for passengers to catch a glimpse of include the 19th-century village and station at Cheney, Locksley Station which is located near an old iron slitting mill, and Frazier Farmstead synonymous with Revolutionary War fame prior to reaching Glen Mills’ Victorian station.

 West Chester Railroad Co